 It would be remiss of us not to produce a list of best beginners’ amps and not include a Marshall.
 After much deliberation, we’ve opted for the Marshall Code 25, which is a solid-state/digital hybrid with all manner of amp models and effects included.

-What appealed to us about the Code series was the insane amount of amp combinations you can choose from.
+What appealed to us about the Code series was the impressive number of amp combinations you can choose from.
 With 14 preamps, four power amps and eight speaker emulations, there is a tonal combo here for everyone.
 That’s before you get into the included 24 digital effects, which can even be controlled from your mobile device via Bluetooth.